Progress Measurement for Canada’s Sustainable Development Goals

 where

-CAGRo is the observed compound annual growth rate between t0 and ti
+CAGRi is the observed compound annual growth rate between t0 and ti,

-yti is the value of the indicator at time ti
+yi is the value of the indicator at time ti,

-t0 is the base year, 2015, unless otherwise specified.
+t0 is the base year, 2015, unless otherwise specified, and

 Indicators with quantitative targets

-In the case where a quantitative target for the indicator is provided, the observed CAGRo is compared to the theoretical CAGRr, which represents the growth required to achieve the target, by calculating the ratio (Ro/r) as follows:
+In the case where a quantitative target for the indicator is provided, the observed CAGRi is compared to the magnitude of the theoretical CAGRT, which represents the annual growth rate that would be required to achieve the target on time, by calculating the ratio (R) as follows:

 where

-xtT is the target value of the indicator in the target year, tT.
+yT is the target value of the indicator in the target year, tT, and

-The result is compared against a set of thresholds2 and assigned a progress category, described below:
+The result is compared against a set of thresholds2 and assigned a progress category as described in the table below:

 Ratio of observed over required growth rate | Category | Symbol |